 - Try to understand the other person’s point of view, be empathetic.

 By having these rules, you can teach your kids how to communicate without offending another person, a skill we all need for successful relationships.

 Setting rules is your job, and you do it perfectly.
 But will your teens do their job of following the rules?
-You need to be clever to make them do what you want them to do.
+Teach them the importance of these rules, and they might follow them.

 7 Tips To Enforce Rules Of The House For Teenagers

 Alvarado suggests, “Reinforcement can take you to the next level.
 Encouraging the right behavior at the right time and associating the right behaviors with it can be a game changer.
 Offer them things that internally motivate the child.
 Compliment their traits and abilities.
 If you have to give incentives, let them know it is for their traits (honesty, regularity, etc.).”

 Enforcing house rules on teenagers is no easy task.
 Adolescents think that they do not need their parents’ help.
 The fact is that they need guidance and discipline.
 Here are some tips that can help you establish house rules: